1. Osome Blog UK

 1. Tax treaty network

-One of the reasons why the set up of an offshore company is compelling for savvy business owners is the UK’s largest network of double tax treaties.
+One of the reasons why the set up of an offshore entity is compelling for savvy business owners is the UK’s largest network of double tax treaties.
 With this tax treaty network of 100+ globally, UK companies can be a very efficient vehicle for minimising withholding taxes on dividends received.
 Better yet, the offshore company setup is pretty straightforward, so there’s a lot to gain and very little pain.

 1. Low cost of maintenance of a UK company